Hiking at Hills Creek State Park

 This trail circles the northeast section of the park from the cabin area.
 It winds through pine plantations, dense stands of alder, and fields containing numerous wildflowers.
 Wildlife abounds in this section of the park, and it is not uncommon to startle deer or grouse along the trail.

 This trail starts at the entrance to the camping area but travels in an easterly direction for about one mile.
 Although short in length, this trail leads through a diversity of forest habitats from stands of hardwoods to hemlock swamps and marsh areas.
 The observant hiker may see a variety of wildlife and animal signs along with interesting tree development.

 Northern Extension of the Mid State Trail

-This long-distance backpacking trail passes through the park and connects to the main trail.
+The Mid State Trail is a long-distance backpacking trail in central Pennsylvania which passes through the park and connects to the main trail.